Nesper94/Metabiome/documentation/source/tutorial.rst

 from the provided links.

-Now that we have downloaded the human and phage reference genomes, let's perform the decontamination with :code:`bowtie2` command likeso:
+Now that we have downloaded the human and phage reference genomes, let's perform the decontamination with :code:`bowtie2` command like so:

 .. code-block:: bash